 - Students who serve in the British Armed Forces reserves

-- Students on placements who have to travel from the campus to their placement – where the placement:
+- Campus resident students who have to travel from the campus to their placement – where the placement:

 - Occurs outside of a 1 hour journey radius; or